Companion Guide: Barbara Wright

 Planet of origin: Earth

-First chronological TV appearance: An Unearthly Child
+First TV appearance: An Unearthly Child

-Last chronological TV appearance: The Chase
+Last consecutive TV appearance: The Chase

 Barbara Wright, played by Jacqueline Hill, is the first person (aside from the Doctor and Susan, of course) to enter the TARDIS in the very first episode of Doctor Who.
 Consequently, it is easy to see the early days of Doctor Who as being about Barbara’s perception of the strange events she finds herself plunged into.